Actions on the Battlefield

 You can move your character by tilting the left stick.
 Tilt the left stick slightly in order to walk or fully tilt it in order to run.
 If the gear weight limit has been exceeded, movement speed will be significantly reduced.
 This limit can be raised by increasing your STR stat.
 Weapons can also be used while running through a battlefield or dungeon, which is known as “Running & Gunning.”
 When Running & Gunning while retreating, your character will move backwards as they shoot at the target.

-Press and hold the left stick while tilting to dash.
+Press and hold the button while tilting the left stick to dash.
 Ending a dash will trigger a stopping animation, during which you’ll be temporarily unable to perform any actions.

 Press the button on the battlefield or in a dungeon to jump.